c2is/c2rprox/README.md

 domain-omega.* 192.168.99.100:81
 ```

-With these rules all incoming like http request http://domain-alpha.mydesktop.localdomain/XXX will be passed to 192.168.1.12:82.
+With these rules all incoming http request like http://domain-alpha.mydesktop.localdomain/XXX will be passed to 192.168.1.12:82.
-And all incoming http request http://domain-omega.mydesktop.localdomain/XXX will be passed to 192.168.99.100:81.
+And all incoming http request like http://domain-omega.mydesktop.localdomain/XXX will be passed to 192.168.99.100:81.

 Then start the daemon